combo-lab/combo/guides/testing/testing_channels.md

 end
 ```

 It is very straight-forward.
-It sets up a case template that imports all of `Phoenix.ChannelTest` on use.
+It sets up a case template that imports all of `Combo.ChannelTest` on use.
 In the `setup` block, it starts the SQL Sandbox, which we discussed in the [Testing contexts guide](testing_contexts.html).

 ## Subscribe and joining